XxRoloxX/container-runtime/README.md

 For the Unix socket implementation, the main socket for daemon is created, on which it listens for incoming commands.
-When the clients connects to the daemon socket, it also opens a ephemeral client socket which is used to send response from daemon to each client separatly.
+When the clients connects to the daemon socket, it also opens a ephemeral client socket which is used to send response from daemon to each client separately.

 The sockets are implemented in such a manner that it will be exetremly easy to add TCP/IP sockets and use them, insteam of UNIX sockets.

 ### Multithreading

-The **Container Runner** is which is responsibe for orchestrating and managing containers is built with the multithreading in mind.
+The **Container Runner** which is responsibe for orchestrating and managing containers is built with the multithreading in mind.
 It uses a thread pool which starts the container in the thread pool and monitors currently running conatiners.